hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_team_of_ainauts_and_their_ai_companions_exploring__79466e0d-4625-406a-8266-c87026f7629a-0_2.content.md

 ## User Stories

 > "I never knew there was so much to learn about the universe until I stumbled upon this website.
-The stories of the team's adventures are fascinating and have inspired me to learn more about space exploration." - John D.
+The stories of the team's adventures are Fas<wbr>ci<wbr>na<wbr>ting and have inspired me to learn more about space exploration." - John D.

 > "As an aspiring astrophysicist, this website has been an invaluable resource for me.
 The information and insights shared by the team have helped me better understand the complexities of the universe." - Sarah P.